pmatthews05/azure-networking_private-subnet-routing/README.md

 <br/>

-- Open file `terraform.tfvars` in your favorite code editor, and adjust the values of variables `location` (the region to which all resource will be deployed) and `prefix` (the shared name prefix for all resources) if required.
+- Open file `terraform.tfvars` in your favorite code editor, and adjust the values of variables `location` (the region to which all resource will be deployed) and `prefix` (the shared name prefix for all resources).
+Also don't forget to provide login credentials for your VM by setting values for `admin_username` and `admin_password`.

 - Set environment variable `ARM_SUBSCRIPTION_ID` to point terraform to the subscription you are currently logged on to.
   ```